divinenaman/family-tree-builder/README.md

 ## A very brief overview but hopefully I'll update this soon.

-While working on this project (which was apparently a hiring challenge), I was able to scrape 25k+ data from the various sources and successfully built family trees.
+While working on this project (a hiring challenge, cut to the chase was not hired), I was able to scrape 25k+ data from the various sources and successfully built family trees.
 In my initial testing my approach accurately linked 3+ generations which will eventually produce greater depths given more time.
 It was fun.

 ## Overview